PHOENIXCONTACT/MORYX-Framework/docs/articles/Tutorials/HowToBuildADriver.md

 |-ExampleDriver.cs
 ````

-The interface `IExampleDriver` is the main interface for the driver and important for registration within the AbstractionLayer.
-The implementation of this interface is done with the `ExampleDriver` class.
+The interface `IExampleDriver` is the API of the driver and important for registration within the AbstractionLayer.
+For compatibility and reduced dependencies it is based to use an existing driver interface or suggest adding an additional driver interface.

 ### The interface